By: Eran Fulson / Writer, Adventurer, New Dad, Wood & Metal Designer

 A beautiful city and home to many medieval churches and museums, Cologne is among the best European cities worth visiting.

-The French then dubbed it "Cologne", which is its globally known name today.
+The French then dubbed it "Cologne," which stuck as its globally known name today.

 During the Second World War, the city of Cologne served as a Military Area Command Headquarters, making it a valuable target for the Allies.